Shinianess/CIVonAsterisk/README.md

 - Replace `serverca` with your callee’s SIP peer name that routes the called number.
 - Replace `serversg` with your spoofer’s SIP peer name.
 - The extension `3922618` is the caller's number.
 Please create and register the endpoint before running the code.
-- The number '392231' is the callee's number.
-By default, dialling extension `9392231` with CIV enabled, while '9312293' disable CIV.
-The callee's endpoint will show the verification result accordingly.
-- Dialling '93922800' enables server-based forwarding.
-The callee's server (serverca) will forward the call to 3922700@serversg.
-The CIV result will show on the endpoint registered as 3922700 on serversg.

 ### Callee‑Side Asterisk